QuinVIVER/ShellFusion-tooldemo/README.md

 ```
 > if you're not deploying the Elasticsearch service at localhost, change the IP address in line 17 of `online/ES.py` to yours.
 ### Step 3: Deploy the Frontend
-First, install `Nginx` and the `Node.js` framework, then navigate into **ShellFusion-backend** folder and run the command below to install the frontend dependencies.
+First, install `Nginx` and the `Node.js` framework, then navigate into **ShellFusion-frontend** folder and run the command below to install the frontend dependencies.
 ```sh
 npm install
 ```